 Our research focus is materials science and new technology, especially the unexplored territory where chemistry, physics, biology and engineering meet.
 We collaborate to bring innovations to the marketplace where they can help address the big problems of our time and contribute to the New Zealand economy.
 Our ultimate aim is to help the transition to a more sustainable way of life.

 Our home base was opened at the Victoria University of Wellington in 2002 and we are one of New Zealand’s oldest Centres of Research Excellence.
-We have about 90 current investigators along with our graduate and PhD students and regularly collaborate with external researchers.
+We have just over 100 current investigators along with our graduate and PhD students and regularly collaborate with external researchers.
 Our research income includes base CoRE funding from the Tertiary Education Commission.

 MacDiarmid Institute investigators discuss how materials science and nanotechnology can solve the big problems of our time.